timonoko/Nokolisp_On_Nokia_phone/README.md

 This was done in emergency in backcountry, because bloody MSDOS-file was corrupted.

-Contains much strangeness, like the adjusting processor clock intelligently.
+Contains much strangeness, like adjusting processor clock intelligently.